 Don was instrumental in the production of writing the book Carlton: A History edited by Peter Yule.
 Don also wrote biographies of a scouting leader (Boss Hurst), and Frank Hackett-Jones, and a major work on Wooden Wonders - Victorian Timber Bridges for the National Trust of Victoria.
 Some of these books were awarded Victorian Community History and Engineering History prizes.
 Books by Don Chambers

 Don was a 'scholar and a gentleman'.
 He was a man of integrity and wit; and a loving and understanding husband, father, grandfather and friend.
-In October 2010 he was diagnosed with cancer and passed away October 2011.
+In October 2010 he was diagnosed with cancer and died in October 2011.
 He is survived by his wife Sue, children Zoe and Jonathan and their families.